 The Learning Enhancement Center (LEC) opened in 2008 in an effort to provide comprehensive academic and social support services to all pre-nursing majors as well as students enrolled in the pre-licensure BSN program and RN-BSN completion option.
-The Center is located in the Health Sciences Building on the campus of UNCP in Pembroke.
-Students may make appointments with the Learning Enhancement Center Coordinator, Ms. Joyce Stanley, by self-referring via the Center website or be referred by a faculty member.
+In 2019, the LEC expanded its reach to target students enrolled in the graduate MSN program.
+The Center is located in the Weinstein Health Sciences Building on the campus of UNCP in Pembroke.
+Students may make appointments with the Learning Enhancement Center Coordinator, Ms. Rosemarie Pilarczyk, by self-referring via the website or be referred by a faculty member.

-The mission of the Learning Enhancement Center is to create a culturally responsive learning environment so that (1) students will have the greatest opportunity to successfully complete the nursing program and (2) graduates will be have the nursing knowledge required for licensure and entry-level competence for professional nursing practice.
-The goals of the LEC are to improve the overall retention rate of students enrolled in the baccalaureate nursing program and to achieve a minimum of 90% passage rate per year of graduates on the NCLEX-RN exam on their first attempt, in order to increase the number of professional nurses capable of providing competent, quality, culturally-specific health care to diverse populations in their rural and underserved communities.
+The mission of the Learning Enhancement Center is to create a culturally responsive learning environment so that (1) students will have the greatest opportunity to successfully complete the nursing program and (2) graduates will have the nursing knowledge required for licensure and entry-level competence for professional nursing practice.
+The goals of the LEC are to improve the overall retention rate of students enrolled in the baccalaureate nursing program and to achieve a minimum of 90% passage rate per year of graduates on the NCLEX-RN exam on their first attempt and to increase the number of professional nurses capable of providing competent, quality, culturally-specific health care to diverse populations in rural and underserved communities.

 - Pre-nursing assessments of academically oriented exams such as math, reading, grammar, vocabulary, chemistry, anatomy and physiology and biology.
 This is accomplished through the use of Testing of Essential Academic Skills (TEAS) developed by Assessment Technologies Institute (ATI).
 TEAS is a computer-based product designed to predict the academic readiness of applicants prior to admission into a program of study in nursing.
 The four subsets are math, science, English and reading.